q-nick/eslint-config-turbocharge/README.md

 ## Getting Started
 The purpose of this config is to keep extremely easy to use ESlint+Typescript in your project.

-So the first thing you have to do is to **remove all eslint dependencies** (including plugins, almost everything that contains _eslint_ in name) from your package json.
+So the first thing you have to do is to **remove all eslint dependencies** (including plugins, almost everything that contains _eslint_ in the name) from your package json.
 And then you can install this package:
 ```
 npm i --save-dev eslint-config-ultimate-typescript
 ```

 ### Configuration
-This config contains a few presets for different kind of projects:
+This config contains a few presets for different kinds of projects:

 - react
 - nodejs